Catherine Nakalembe: Work

 Nakalembe organizes and leads training on remote sensing tools and data, works with national ministries on their agricultural decision-making processes, and heads initiatives to prevent potentially disastrous impacts of crop failure.

-Honors and awards
+Recognition

 She received the Group on Earth Observations first Individual Excellence Award in 2019.

 In 2020, she shared the Africa Food Prize (AFP) with Dr. André Bationo from Burkina Faso.
 Olusegun Obasanjo, Chair of the AFP Committee, stated "We need innovative Africans like Dr. Bationo and Dr. Nakalembe to demonstrate the potential of new knowledge and technology together with practical technologies that help improve the value proposition for farmers.
 These two are indeed exceptional Africans."

 She was a 2020 UMD Research Excellence Honoree.
-In 2022, she received the Ugandan Golden Jubilee medal (civilian).
-It was presented to her parents by president Yoweri Museveni.
+In 2022, she received the Ugandan Golden Jubilee medal.
+It was presented to her parents by president Yoweri Museveni, and is Uganda's highest award given to civilians.
+The same year, she was joint winner with the African Agricultural Technology Foundation of the Al-Sumait Prize for African Development.
+The award was given "in recognition of their distinguished achievements in [food security] on the African continent."

 Personal life

+Nakalembe and her sister grew up in Kampala, Uganda.
+She played badminton.
+Her father is a self-taught car mechanic, and as of 2020 her mother owned and operated a restaurant in Makindye.
+As of 2022, her sister ran sports camps.

+Nakalembe entered the environmental science field by chance, as she missed her first preference sports science course when she was enrolling for her undergraduate program at Makerere University early in 2002.

-Nakalembe is married to Sebastian Deffner, an associate professor of Theoretical Physics at the University of Maryland, Baltimore County (UMBC).
+As of 2020, Nakalembe is married to Sebastian Deffner, an associate professor of theoretical physics at the University of Maryland, Baltimore County (UMBC).